Meeting Major Retail Buyers | 5 Top Tipsadmin

-NCD has worked non-stop for the past thirteen years matching consumer products with major retailers… We’ve worked on all-sorts of projects including:
+NCD has worked non-stop for the past thirteen years meeting buyers and matching consumer products with major retailers… We’ve worked on all-sorts of projects including:

 - Kitchen Products

 We have learned a lot of hard lessons meeting buyers over the past 13 years and can hopefully impart a little wisdom that just might help you out…

 One of NCD’s successful product placements – Batela Clothing

 Presently on-sale in 9 coastal Beales Department Stores

 Five key lessons learned from meeting buyers… lots of buyers!